1 Sept 2017

 The Suez Canal, which connects the Mediterranean Sea with the Red Sea, is the world’s oldest artificial waterway.
 With a view to meeting increasing the canal’s daily capacity from 49 vessels in 2014 to 97 in 2023, and spurring Egypt into an international trading and logistics hub, the Egyptian government rolled out a mega infrastructure project called the Suez Canal Corridor Area Project (SCCAP) in August 2014, which will include the development of industrial estates, technology parks, and infrastructure, aside from constructing a new 35-km canal section.
 The new canal is expected to increase the traffic revenue of the canal from US$ 5.3 billion in 2015 to US$15 billion in 2023, with the SCCAP expected to spur foreign investment and create jobs.

-Egypt’s net FDI inflow reached US$6.9 billion in the fiscal year ending June 2016, at the similar level of previous fiscal year.
-Major FDI sources included the UK, the US, and the UAE.
+Major FDI sources included the UK, the UAE and the US.
 China’s cumulative FDI in Egypt was US$663.1 million as at end-2015.

 Egypt has gradually moved towards a more liberal trade regime.
 It became a member of the World Trade Organisation (WTO) in 1995, and revamped its tariff regime in 2004 as agreed in its accession agreement.
 The changes in the tariff structure lowered the official tariff rate (weighted average) from 14.6% to 11.8%.
 According to the WTO, Egypt’s MFN trade weighted average tariff was 11.8% in 2013.
 More than 88% of agricultural products and 86% of non-agricultural items on the tariff schedule are now charged at less than 15%.